rmosolgo/developer-blog/_posts/2014-09-24-explicit-markup.md

 });
 ```

-This ceremony erases the clarity of the intent of this code for my teammates (including my future-self returning to this code).
+This _best practice_ ceremony erases the clarity of this code for my teammates (including my future-self).
 Also, this trivial example doesn't begin to address functionality we may want soon, such as passing arguments into `doSomething`.

 The mantra of behavior in markup as _bad practice_ emerged from the evangelism of [unobtrusive javascript][] and [progressive enhancement][].
 While I agree with the end-goals of these strategies, tossing out the explicitness of declaring the unobtrusive-behavior in markup seems like an unnecessary and obfuscating side-effect.